Facebook: Privacy policy

 When you choose to use third-party apps, websites, or other services that use, or are integrated with, our Products, they can receive information about what you post or share.
 For example, when you play a game with your Facebook friends or use a Facebook Comment or Share button on a website, the game developer or website can receive information about your activities in the game or receive a comment or link that you share from the website on Facebook.
 Also, when you download or use such third-party services, they can access your public profile on Facebook, and any information that you share with them.
 Apps and websites you use may receive your list of Facebook friends if you choose to share it with them.
 But apps and websites you use will not be able to receive any other information about your Facebook friends from you, or information about any of your Instagram followers (although your friends and followers may, of course, choose to share this information themselves).
 Information collected by these third-party services is subject to their own terms and policies, not this one.

 Devices and operating systems providing native versions of Facebook and Instagram (i.e. where we have not developed our own first-party apps) will have access to all information you choose to share with them, including information your friends share with you, so they can provide our core functionality to you.

 Note: We are in the process of restricting developers' data access even further to help prevent abuse.
 For example, we will remove developers' access to your Facebook and Instagram data if you haven't used their app in 3 months, and we are changing Login, so that in the next version, we will reduce the data that an app can request without app review to include only name, Instagram username and bio, profile photo and email address.
 Requesting any other data will require our approval.

-Facebook will also share data with law enforcement.
+Facebook will also share data with law enforcement if needed to.